rabestro/DatZ1165-EN/C16/TEST_PLAN.md

 ## Size 1

 All matrix of size 1 should be symmetric by main and side diagonals as well vertically and horisontally.

+## Size 2 and up

+Any matrix where all numbers is same should be symmetric.